Open Burn Permit Information

 - Red Flag Warnings: Open burning of any kind is prohibited when a red flag warning is issued by the National Weather Service which includes the Borough of Franklin Park.
 A red flag warning supersedes all issued burn permits.

-- There is a fee of $10.00 per burn permit: Permits must be obtained 3 days prior to having the fire.
+- There is a fee of $50.00 per annual burn permit: Permits must be obtained prior to having the fire.
+Permits are valid for not more than one year, all permits expire 12:01 AM March 1.

 - Permits are not issued for common areas as defined in Home Owner Association Covenants: The only exception is if the Home Owners Association is applying for the permit.